Canon 1100D vs Olympus E-M1 II

 - More modern: Reflects 5 years and 7 months of technical progress since the 1100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M1 II is the clear winner of the contest (31 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M1 II is the clear winner of the contest (32 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1100D or the E-M1 II perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.